In China's murky waters, global sewage firms seek rewards

 ($1 = 6.7990 Chinese yuan renminbi)

-(Additional reporting by SHANGHAI newsroom, writing by Adam Jourdan; Editing by Himani Sarkar)
+Additional reporting by SHANGHAI newsroom, writing by Adam Jourdan; Editing by Himani Sarkar